airbnb/react-sketchapp/examples/basic-setup-typescript/README.md

 # Basic setup with Typescript

+This example was adapted from the [basic-setup example](../basic-setup).

 > **NOTE:** you may also use the typings *without* using typescript if you editor supports it.
 [See here](../../docs/guides/community-provided-tooling.md).

 ## How to use